scriptin/topokanji/README.md

 - Statistical data of kanji usage frequencies was gathered by processing data from various sources:
   - [Wikimedia Downloads][wiki-dumps] - snapshot of all pages and articles of Japanese Wikipedia
   - [Aozora Bunko][aozora] - large collection of Japanese literature
+  - [Twitter Streaming API][twitter-stream] - public stream of tweets, filtered by language and location

 ## Which kanji are in the list